Angel-125/MOLE/GameData/WildBlueIndustries/MOLE/Readme.txt

 ---REVISION HISTORY---

+0.8.0 Outpost

+MOLE is getting closer to Core Complete!
+This release adds new parts including the Mark One Habitat.

+New Parts
+- Added the WBM-700 fuel tank, a 2.5m fuel tank that has a crew tunnel through its center.
+- Added the IA-25, a 2.5m Interstage Adapter.
+It's just like the IA-18, only bigger.
+Its central node is setup for 1.25m parts while its outer nodes are ready for 0.625m parts.
+- Added the Titan 2.5m Decouplatron, a 2.5m version of the 1.875m Titan Decouplatron.
+It can be a decoupler or separator.
+- Added the SPF-4 Solar Array, a large deployable solar array that's available sooner than the more capable SPF-8.
+The SPF-4 cannot be retracted, and it cannot track the sun.
+It is inspired by solar panels found on Skylab.
+NOTE: For symmetrical part installations, be sure to mirror the panels so they face the desired direction.
+You can do this by right-clicking the part and pressing "Mirror Panel."
+- Added the Mark One Habitat (MOH), a 1.875m habitat that sleeps 2 kerbals.
+It provides recycling capabilities depending upon the life support mod that you have installed.
+It has a Dolores Habitat configuration and a Wet Workshop config (that holds LiquidFuel/Oxidizer).
+With Pathfinder installed, the MOH can also become a Pathfinder Geology Lab, Ponderosa, and Pigpen, albeit with reduced capability due to its smaller size.

+Titan II Tanks
+- Renamed the Titan II line of tanks to the Konan tanks, in honor of the proposed Titan Barbarian.

+Station Experiments
+- Added the Kerbal Nutrition Utilization Transfer Study (KNUTS); it requires a Mark One Habitat, Mulch, and LabTime.

 0.7.8.1

 - Fixed an issue where the Bonus Science tab would break the MOLE Operations Manager in the VAB/SPH.